near/nearcore/CONTRIBUTING.md

 1. We have a CI process configured to run various tests on each PR.
 All tests need to pass before your PR can be merged.
-2. When the CI is green and comments from the reviewer(s) have been addressed, they should approve the PR enabling you to merge it.
+2. When all the comments from the reviewer(s) have been addressed, they should approve the PR enabling you to merge it.
 3. You can use the `S-automerge` label to instruct Github to put the PR in the merge queue with other approved PRs so you do not have to manually look for a window to merge it.